Citation, DOI, disclosures and article data

-The order of appearances of the elbow ossification centres is highly reliable and in most individuals, is consistent: capitellum, radial head, internal epicondyle, trochlea, olecranon and external epicondyle.
+The order of appearances of the elbow ossification centers is highly reliable and in most individuals, is consistent: capitellum, radial head, internal (medial) epicondyle, trochlea, olecranon and external (lateral) epicondyle.

-The order of "I" and "T" are most important to remember - the trochlea ossification center should not appear before the internal (medial) epicondyle ossification centre.
+The order of "I" and "T" are most important to remember; the trochlea ossification center should not appear before the internal (medial) epicondyle ossification center.
 If you can see a trochlea but no internal epicondyle, then you need to look very hard for the avulsed ossification center.

-Therefore, if the trochlear center is present, but there is no medial epicondyle then you are most likely looking at a medial epicondylar fracture where the ossification centre has been avulsed and displaced.
-This is extrememly important since these injuries should be seen by an orthopaedic surgeon and internally fixed.
+Therefore, if the trochlear center is present, but there is no medial epicondyle then you are most likely looking at a medial epicondylar fracture where the ossification center has been avulsed and displaced.
+This is extremely important since these injuries should be seen by an orthopedic surgeon and internally fixed.